Flock137/CLI-powermenu/README.md

 2. Copy the (raw text of) `powermenu` script in this repository, then:
 ```
 vim ~/.local/bin/powermenu
-# You can use other text editor that you prefer
+# You may use other text editor that you prefer
 ```
 Paste the script in that file